tyre/ultra_marathon/README.md

 A simple DSL, currently consisting of only the `run` command, are used to specify independent chunks of work.
 The first argument is the name of the run block.
-Omitted, this defaults to ':main', though names must be unique within a given Runner so for a runner with N run blocks, N - 1 must be manually named.
+Omitted, this defaults to ':main', though names must be unique within a given Runner.
+E.g. for a runner with N run blocks, N - 1 must be manually named.

 ```ruby
 class MailRunner < UltraMarathon::AbstractRunner